 If you want your dog, friends, and family to be happy, you need to make sure your dog is well behaved.
 It is common to feel overwhelmed when you become a first-time dog owner.
 But you need to set the rules so your dog knows what his boundaries are and what he can and can’t do.
+If you are looking for family protection dogs for sale, Prestige Protection Dogs will provide your family with not only a solid obedience and family protection dog, but also guard dogs in California, & throughout the United States.

 Your dog needs to learn to be polite and to behave around other people.
 To help make training your dog more manageable, we’ve listed some practical behavior training tips to keep your loving dog in check.